The Ethel Gabriel Scholarship

 Ethel also helmed RCA’s Camden label (designed for budget records).
 Camden was struggling when she took over in 1961 and had a sales volume increase of 100% over two years.
 Camden went on to become a multi-million dollar label under Ethel’s watch.
 Some of RCA’s major artists even asked to be released on the Camden line over the flagship RCA label because of Camden’s success.

-During her career, Ethel received two RIAA Platinum records and 15 Gold records (over 10 million record sales).
+During her career, Ethel received two RIAA Platinum records and 15 Gold records (over 10 million record sales) and her albums continue to sell.
 Many of these were repackages or re-releases where Ethel put her expert eyes (and ears) on song selection and label redesign.
 One album she re-packaged, Elvis’ Christmas Album, was the first Elvis record to reach Diamond (10 million sales).
 Ethel said of creating special packages (in Billboard Magazine Sept 5, 1981), “It’s like second nature to me.
 The secret is that you know the market you’re trying to reach.
 You can’t contrive a special record.
-It has to be genuine and full of integrity, because people know the difference.”
+It has to be genuine and full of integrity because people know the difference.”
 Ethel re-issued albums for nearly every RCA artist (including the Legendary Performer series, RCA Pure Gold economy line, and the Bluebird Complete series).

 Towards the end of her time at RCA, Ethel asked the company to fund a women’s group for lectures and seminars.
 She wanted to help women learn to become executives.
 Ethel said she felt like a mother to some of the women she mentored (Ethel was married but did not have children).
 She wanted to teach skills like how to network, how to dress or behave.
 Ethel also became involved with Women in Music, one of very few groups available to women in the music industry at the time.
 In 1990, Ethel publicly spoke out against the “boys club” in a Letter to the Editor of Billboard Magazine (Oct 6).
 She said, “Yes, there are ‘record women’ in the industry – and they have ears, too!”